component-lib@0.3.2 selects the same source for every build until the manifest

 .git, .pcb, vendor, target, node_modules, and fork.

-Coexisting Versions
+Coexisting versions

 Minimal Version Selection

-Consider this dependency graph:component-lib >= 0.3.0.
-The regulator requires component-lib >= 0.3.2.
+Consider this dependency graph:component-lib >= 0.3.0, while regulator requires

 - Build closure: Trace the dependency graph from workspace roots using final versions.
 This filters out any versions that were superseded during discovery.

-Import Paths as Identity
+Import paths as identity

-Import paths serve as globally unique package identifiers:pcb.toml
+Import paths serve as globally unique package identifiers:pcb.toml manifest declares which version of

-manifest declares which version of each package to use:
+each package to use:

-Hydrated Manifests
+Hydrated manifests

 Workspaces store resolved dependency state inpcb.toml. pcb sync updates: